Cincinnati Bearcats: Miami (OH)

 The teams take each other on annual in many other sports.
-After a decade hiatus from 2011-2020, the Men's basketball teams faced each other in Oxford with the Bearcats winning by a narrow 59-58 score.
+After a decade hiatus from 2011-2020, the Men's basketball teams faced each other in both 2022 and 2023, with the Bearcats winning both matchups.

 West Virginia

 The teams met 20 times between 1921 and 2011, every year from 2005 to 2011, as conference foes and members of the Big East Conference.
 The schools have competed as Big 12 Conference opponents since 2023, after Cincinnati's invite into the conference.
 West Virginia leads Cincinnati in the series 17-3-1 since 2011.

 Louisville

 Cincinnati and the University of Louisville battled annually for the Keg of Nails.
 This rivalry dated back to 1929, but ended when Louisville joined the Atlantic Coast Conference in 2014.

 The men's basketball teams of both schools have also participated in a fierce rivalry historically, with Louisville leading the all time series 53–44.

 The schools continue to play in other sports, primarily an annual game in baseball.